rachid-oubaha/Machine-and-Deep-Learning/Classifying the Iris data set with PyTorch/README.md

 PyTorch is an open source machine learning (ML) framework based on the Python programming language.

-pytorch includes 2 packages:
+Pytorch includes 2 packages:
-The torch package that has the core of deep learning functions.
+* The torch package that has the core of deep learning functions.
-The torchvision package consists of popular datasets, model architectures, and common image transformations for computer vision
+* The torchvision package consists of popular datasets, model architectures, and common image transformations for computer vision

 ### Features

-An n-dimensional Tensor, similar to numpy but can run on GPUs.
+* An n-dimensional Tensor, similar to numpy but can run on GPUs.
-PyTorch uses dynamic computation graphs.
+* PyTorch uses dynamic computation graphs.

 ### Advantages of pytorch